When it comes to cybersecurity, you don’t want any surprises.

 You will have control over who receives these alerts and how.
 Your managed SOC is monitoring your environment 24/7, which means an alert can come at any time.

-You need to decide who will receive these alerts and if that person wants them to come as an email or phone call.
+You need to decide who will receive these alerts and if that person wants them to come as an email or text message.
 Or, do you want the managed SOC to take care of everything and only alert you if they need something or once the threat is handled?

 Who do I go to if I have a problem?